raspibolt/raspibolt/guide/raspberry-pi/security.md

   PasswordAuthentication no
   ```

-* Below the the commented out `ChallengeResponseAuthentication` option, add the following line to disable s/key, a one-time password authentification
+* Below the the commented out `ChallengeResponseAuthentication` option, add the following line to disable s/key, a one-time password authentification.
+Save and exit.

   ```sh
   #ChallengeResponseAuthentication no